 - RED Corp., one of the casting agencies that provide the stuntmen for Super Sentai and Kamen Rider, stands for "Red Entertainment Deliver".

-- Steven Colbert on the BRAIN Initiative.
+- Stephen Colbert on the BRAIN Initiative.